IAEA-NDS/exfor_json/README.md

 ### Use EXFOR_to_JSON format
-A symple example of plotting the data in Entry #12898, Subentry #002 is as follows:
+A simple example of plotting the data in Entry #12898, Subentry #002 is as follows:
 ```
 import json
 import pandas as pd